ibm-cloud-docs/Cloudant/api/document.md

 Like the `_bulk_docs` endpoint, a JSON document supplied in the request includes an array that identifes all the documents of interest.

-#### Example of using HTTP to do a bulk get of document information:
+#### Example of using HTTP to do a bulk get of document information

 ```http
 POST /$DATABASE/_bulk_get HTTP/1.1